Flotomate/product_docs/source/admin/it-infrastructure.rst

         |    for asset Discovery to work.   |                                   |
         +-----------------------------------+-----------------------------------+

-7. Add the necessary credential from the credential list and hit **Create**.
+7. Add the necessary credentials from the credential list, or you can create new credentials using the **Add New Credential** option in :numref:`adf-69`.
+When you are done hit **Create**.

 **Edit/Delete Network**